CaoXuanHao0/CaoXuanHao0.github.io/_posts/2022-09-01-[Blog] Explainability in transformer based model.md

 plt.imshow(mask)
 ```

-Simply visualize the raw attention matrix is the most popular method.
+Simply visualizing the raw attention matrix is the most popular method.
 It's very easy to implement, and yet yield intuitive result.

-But often the visualizing result is not so idea, either too noisy or not highlighting the true important region.
-The nice results in paper are often carefully chosen and could not reflect the general explanation performance.
-Better explanation method is needed.
+But often the visualizing result is not so ideal, either too noisy or not highlighting the truly important region.
+The nice results in the paper are often carefully chosen and could not reflect the general explanation performance.
+A better explanation method is needed.

 But how?
-One direction is exploiting more information from Transformer model.
-We have more attention map from multiple heads and layers, right?
+One direction is exploiting more information from the Transformer model.
+We have more attention maps from multiple heads and layers, right?
 Let's use it to aggregate multiple attention matrices from many heads and layers.
 But here are some difficulties:

 * **(1) Many attention heads**
 Many heads are useless -- if we prune most of the heads, then the performance will not be affected...